 While OpenRent are still “cheap” in relative terms, they definitely ain’t what they used to be, and they certainly aren’t as competitive.
 I suspect they eventually succumbed to the realities of inflation and realised that the too-good-to-be-true offers really do have an expiration date.
 They seem to have hit it – quite hard.

-Over the past few years, I’ve watched – in absolute horror – OpenRent strip away wonderful features from their core packages while simultaneously increasing prices.
-As a fan since their inception, it’s been painful.
+Over the past few years, I’ve watched – in horror – OpenRent strip away wonderful features from their core packages while simultaneously increasing prices.
+As a fan since their inception, it’s been painful viewing.

 As things stand today, when comparing Hello-Neighbour’s packages with the current state of OpenRent’s offerings (which may or may not change tomorrow), they really are worlds apart, even without applying the discount code: